 The club runs a beginners’ course every year, for those who are totally new to the game and for those who have played bridge in the past and would like to to take it up again.
-These classes usually start in April or May and run for eleven weeks.
+Lessons in 2019 start on Wednesday 1 May, and run on Wednesday evenings from 7 to 9.30pm for 12 weeks.

 Bring a friend and the lessons cost $100 for two.